Aquaveo/helm-docker/README.md

 Helm-Docker
 ===========

-A simple docker image designed for uploading packaged charts to a helm repo host and deploying app from GitLab to Staging/Production
+A simple docker image designed for uploading packaged charts to a helm repo host and deploying app from GitHub

 This README file is for v**1.0.0**.